 What’s in the oven?
 Maybe it’s Grandma’s infamous homemade apple pie or an improved version of the chocolate chip cookie.
 While many people are content to dabble with such recipes in their own kitchens, others have a passion for creating food-related products to bring to the marketplace.
 However, an overwhelming number of steps, particularly related to licensing and regulations, need to be taken before food startups can taste the feeling of success.
 As the number of food-related startups has increased in recent years, so have the number of incubation and acceleration programs to support them.

 According to the survey conducted by Econsult Solutions, Inc. (ESI), along with American Communities Trust and Urbane Development, food incubators have increased by 50% since 2013, which translates to more than 200 facilities across the United States.
-Eighty seven percent of businesses that graduate from an incubation program are still in business within five years, versus 50% of those that have not had this support.
+Business Incubation Works report stated, “eighty seven percent of businesses that graduate from an incubation program are still in business within five years, versus 50% of those that have not had this support.”
 Food incubators and accelerators provide essential services and resources for “foodpreneurs,” helping them establish sustainable businesses and aiding in the rise of specialty food products and jobs.

 Take a moment to discover a few ways food incubation programs service their local entrepreneurial ecosystem and food industry.

 Food incubators and commercial kitchens have the same goal but provide different services.
 Food incubators provide programming to help an entrepreneur grow from idea stage to a thriving business, while commercial kitchens provide the space and equipment for established startups to produce large quantities of food.
 Often, but not always, these two types of facilities and services co-exist in the same organization.